brett-a-wiggins/bank_account/README.md

 # bank_account
-A program that tracks transactions on a bank account
+A C program that tracks transactions on a bank account